Selections from the “B-C-E Collection”

 By this time bound captives and prisoners had been fixtures on Roman coins for well over 400 years.
 The general symbolism had always been that of foreigners dominated and enslaved by Rome.
 It was important propaganda, given how vital prisoners of war and newly enslaved populations were as sources of labor to sustain the Empire’s economy, infrastructure, and military.

-(And where Victory — a holdover from pre-Christian Rome — drags the captive, the Tau-rho is often placed in the field so there will be no mistaking the meaning: This is captivity and conquest for Christianity!)
+And where Victory, a stubborn holdover from pre-Christian Rome, drags the captive, the Tau-rho or cross is often placed in the field so there will be no mistaking the meaning: This is captivity and conquest for Roman Christendom!

 Valentinian AE3.
 Siscia mint, 364-375 CE.
 Emperor dragging bound captive under Christian banner.
 (Video.)